ArunaStorage/documentation/docs/get_started/basic_usage/05_How-To-Objects.md

 After initializing an Object you can request an upload url with the object id you received from the initialization.
 Data then can be uploaded through the received url to the AOS data proxy.

-If the data associated with the Object is greater than 4 Gigabytes you have to request a _multipart_ upload and chunk your data in parts which are at most 4 Gigabytes in size.
+If the data associated with the Object is greater than 5 Gigabytes you have to request a _multipart_ upload and chunk your data in parts which are at most 5 Gigabytes in size.
 You also have to request an upload url for each part individually.

 !!!
+Tip "S3 Presigned download URL"

+    You can also generate presigned URLs on your own for the specific AOS DataPoxy you want to upload the Object data to.

+!!!
 Info

     Requesting an upload URL needs at least APPEND permissions on the Object's Collection or the Project under which the Collection is registered.

 ### Single part upload

+!!!
+Info

+    **Single part upload automatically starts the finishing process of the respective Object once the upload has been finished to make it available.**

 === ":simple-curl: cURL"